 If the sunlight is right overhead casting harsh shadows on your subject’s face, then try photographing wide.

 Use a wider lens and capture more of the background.

 Not only will it create a more editorial look, but it will allow you to put less emphasis on their face if you can’t escape capturing shadows on their face.

 5. Photograph Differently

-You can also try shooting from different angles.
+You can also try photographing from different angles.
 We recommend angles that don’t make your subject squint, so ask them to look away from the camera.

 This particular technique works well with people who want candid photos.
 In candid photos, your subject won’t focus on the camera and, instead, they’ll look more preoccupied with their current activity.

 This also includes taking your photos from different levels, either below or above eye level.
-Shooting in different ways helps you explore how the shadows and lights affect your subject.
+Photographing in different ways helps you explore how the shadows and lights affect your subject.